-If you have been wondering how to teach multiple ages in our homeschool, Apologia makes homeschooling multiple ages SO simple and has allowed my kids to truly dig into and enjoy science.
+If you have been wondering how to teach multiple ages in your homeschool, Apologia makes homeschooling multiple ages SO simple and has allowed my kids to truly dig into and enjoy science.

 As homeschool parents, if we have more than one child, we will without a doubt be teaching more than one age/grade at a time.
 This makes juggling the many roles of a homeschool mom a tad bit harder.
 I mean how can we be in two places at once?
 How can we teach a wide range of ages?

 How do you do this you ask?
 Well, you just have to find the RIGHT curriculum.
-For us, one curriculum that has allowed us to combine multi ages is Apologia Science.
+For us, one multi-level science curriculum that has allowed us to combine multi ages is Apologia Science.

 About Apologia Science

 The Young Explorer Series from Apologia (learn how to homeschool with Apologia here) comes with optional notebooking journals that can be used to complement the program.
 These journals come in Junior (K-3rd) and standard (4th-6th) this allows older children to work at a higher level than their younger siblings but also means all children K-6th can learn together!
 This is a great homeschool science for multiple grades.

 We have been using Apologia science since my girls were in Kindergarten and Second Grade.
 Next year I will be using the young explorer series with a six-year-old and a 5th grader.
 The key to doing this lies in Apologia’s notebooking journals.